 What is TarakĪ ?

 TarakĪ is a Punjabi word signifying the state of being forward-facing, progressive, and looking to a better future.
-TarakĪ wants to reshape how Punjabi communities approach mental health and mental illness at an individual and collective level.
+TarakĪ looks to work alongside Punjabi communities to reshape approaches to mental health at an individual and collective level.

 Our work is encapsulated in the below mission statements:

 (1) To better communicate awareness and education around mental health and mental illnesses in Punjabi communities.

 Why was TarakĪ started ?

 We all know someone who has gone through difficulties related to mental health, whether that be ourselves, a family member, or a friend.

 TarakĪ was started because those experiencing mental illnesses within Punjabi communities can experience negative stigmatisation due to a lack of understanding, education, and support.
 Feelings of shame, fear, and guilt are widely apparent, leading to individuals suffering in silence and potentially feeling rejected from their communities.
 To compound this, some may feel alienated by existing healthcare services due to negative experiences through what can be a traumatic process.

 It is this culture that TarakĪ hopes to reshape.

-TarakĪ wants to bring forward discussion about mental health to break down negative stereotypes, to better educate Punjabi communities and equip them with confidence to help and support one another with a renewed sense of compassion, empathy, and humanity.
+TarakĪ wants to bring forward discussion about mental health to break down negative stereotypes, to empower Punjabi communities with education and equip them with confidence to help and support one another with a renewed sense of compassion, empathy, and humanity.